 The Planning Regulation Amendment Regulations 2020 were gazetted on 18 December 2020 to support the major reforms of the PD Act and introduce amendments to the Planning and Development (Local Planning Schemes) Regulations 2015 (LPS Regulations).
 Stage 1 of the LPS Regulations amendments became operational on 15 February 2021 and this blog article will focus on these amendments.

 Stage 2 of the LPS Regulations amendments will become operational by 1 July 2021 and will introduce a new Part 9A of the Planning and Development (Local Planning Schemes) Regulations 2015 Schedule 2 (Deemed Provisions) in relation to car parking provisions in non-residential developments.
+Part 9A provisions apply to development in the Perth metropolitan region or Peel Region Scheme Area.

 Stage 1 of the LPS Regulations and Deemed Provisions amendments